Mental Health Center and Clinic Certification (Rule 29)

 Workers Compensation Insurance Form

-More licensing information and application forms are available on the MN Dept. of Human Services (DHS) website, at Licensing forms, under Forms for mental health and chemical health programs and at Mental health programs.
+More licensing information and application forms are available on the MN Dept. of Human Services (DHS) website, at Licensing forms.

 These standards describe:

 1) requirements for conducting assessment of persons receiving services;

 2) developing treatment programming to respond to identified needs of the individual;

 3) identifying staff qualifications, orientation and training requirements; and